micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 - _Use in Institutions or Enterprises_ : Knowledge Management, Research Assistant for Scientific Editors

 ## API Documentation
-API keys stored in environment variables for secure access.
+API key are stored in environment variables for secure access.
-These API provide endpoints to query and interact with ML/Tensor research pubblications using a RAG pipeline powered by LangChain.
+This API provide endpoints to query and interact with ML/Tensor research pubblications using a RAG pipeline powered by LangChain.

 ## References
 - [LangChain](https://www.langchain.com/langchain)